aws-samples/eks-workshop/content/beginner/190_ocean/launch_ocean.md

 ### Step 3: Compute Settings
  - Confirm or change the settings imported by the Ocean Creation Wizard.
  {{% notice tip %}}
- By default, Ocean will use as wide a selction of instance types as possible, in order to ensure optimal pricing and availabilty for your worker nodes by tapping into many EC2 Spot capacity pools.
-If you wish, you can exclude cerain types from the pool of instances used by the cluster, by clicking on "Customize" under "Machine Types".
+ By default, Ocean will use as wide a selection of instance types as possible, in order to ensure optimal pricing and availabilty for your worker nodes by tapping into many EC2 Spot capacity pools.
+If you wish, you can exclude certain types from the pool of instances used by the cluster, by clicking on "Customize" under "Machine Types".
  {{% /notice %}}
  <img src="/images/ocean/compute_settings.png" alt="Compute Settings" width="700"/>